IBM/wmla-assets/dli-learning-path/accelerate-ml-with-gpu/README.md

-# use scikit learning, cuML and xgboost with Watson Machine Learning Accelerator
+# use scikit learning and cuML with Watson Machine Learning Accelerator

-The material in this folder supports the scikit learning use case and cuML use case.
+The material in this folder supports the scikit-learn/cuML/snapML use case.

-To build a movie recommendation system, you will need to:
+to run these samples you need to:

 1. Install Watson Machine Learning Accelerator on Cloud Pak for Data

-2. Create a custom conda environment, refer to the steps below.
+2. Create custom conda environments, refer to the steps below.

-3. Use the files in this folder to follow the [article](http://).
+3. Enlarge the wmla working pod's memory, refer to the steps below.